Notable People

 He is both massively successful and endlessly litigated.

 For decades, critics and musicians have argued over what to do with him.
-Is he a jazz artist, a pop instrumentalist, a symbol of smoothness taken too far, or a serious player unfairly mocked because he reached too many people?
-Those debates are real, but they can distract from the simpler historical fact.
-Kenny G built one of the most successful instrumental careers in modern popular music, and he did it by making the saxophone function the way a pop voice often does: as an instantly recognizable carrier of mood.
+Is he a jazz artist, a pop saxophonist, a symbol of smoothness taken too far, or a serious player unfairly mocked because he reached too many people?
+Those debates are useful, but they can distract from the simpler historical fact.
+Kenny G built one of the largest wordless careers in modern popular music, and he did it by making the saxophone function the way a pop voice often does: as an instantly recognizable carrier of mood.

 That is the whole story.

-He built a mainstream lane for melody-first instrumental music
+He built a mainstream lane for melody-first saxophone music

 Kenny G's official site does not hedge about his scale.
-It calls him the best-selling instrumental musician of the modern era, credits him with more than 75 million records sold worldwide, and points to Breathless as the best-selling instrumental album of all time.
-The GRAMMY site adds the institutional version of that success, listing one win and seventeen nominations through the current awards cycle.
+It calls him the best-selling player of his kind in the modern era, credits him with more than 75 million records sold worldwide, and points to Breathless as the best-selling album of its kind.
+The GRAMMY site adds the institutional version of that success, listing one win and seventeen nominations.

 Those statistics matter, but only up to a point.

-That may sound obvious now, but plenty of instrumentalists never find that balance.
+That may sound obvious now, but plenty of players never find that balance.
 They either drift toward technical display or disappear into background utility.
-Kenny G stayed melodic enough to be memorable and soft-edged enough to be widely usable.
+Kenny G stayed melodic enough to be memorable and soft-edged enough to be widely usable, which is part of why his career belongs in the same commercial conversation as other Jewish smooth-jazz figures like Dave Koz.

 His smoothness was not an accident